spiffe/spiffe/standards/WIT-SVID.md

 It is permitted for an implementation to include additional claims not specified in this document or the upstream document.

+When encountering additional claims that it does not recognize, a validator should ignore them.

 ## 4. Token Signing and Validation

 ## 5. Token Presentation